RuneSchool/RuneSchool.github.io/_posts/2024-4-13-bobo-spelling.md

 # Spelling Guidelines

 Overall, this system is designed to be as intuitive as possible.
+As mentioned above, confidence with the user is paramount.
+A user should be able to spell confidently without consulting a dictionary.

 ## commA or KIT